L4COUR/PCD2020_SonicPi_Workshop/README.md

   Notice the code “slept” or for one second before triggering the next piece of code.

-  Notice the code “slept” or for one second before triggering the next piece of code.

 3. Samples!
 Write:

   ```ruby
   Sample :ambi_choir
   ```

-  Then alt+r again.
-That’s a sample.
-Try some other ones.

   Then alt+r again.
 That’s a sample.
 Try some other ones.

 4. Options!
 Make the sounds go slower or faster and adjust the volume with amp and rate.
 Write: